GVM OpenVAS Troubleshooting A Kali Linux Installation

 6. Complete The Greenbone Community Edition Setup

-You can now run the gvm-setup
+You can now run the gvm-setup command to complete the setup.

 sudo gvm-setup